ehamberg/typeclassopedia-md/typeclassopedia.md

 ```

-Let's think for a moment about the implementation ^[Actually, `fix`{.haskell} is implemented slightly differently for efficiency reasons; but the given definition is equivalent and simpler for the present purpose.] of the non-monadic `fix :: (a -> a) -> a`:
+Let's think for a moment about the implementation ^[Actually, `fix`{.haskell} is implemented slightly differently for efficiency reasons; but the given definition is equivalent and simpler for the present purpose.] of the non-monadic `fix :: (a -> a) -> a`{.haskell}:

 ```haskell
 fix f = f (fix f)